Basic Studio Policies

 I have blocked time out of my weekly schedule for each student, and I make a commitment to be there for each lesson.
 Teaching is my profession and livelihood, and I take it very seriously.
 Lessons must involve serious commitment on the parts of both students (and parents) and teacher.
 When a family commits to piano lessons, they are making a weekly commitment to attend lessons as well as a daily commitment to a practice routine.

-If I ever have to cancel a student’s lesson because of conferences, performances, etc., you will not be charged for that lesson.
+If I ever have to cancel a student’s lesson because of conferences, performances, recording sessions, etc., you will not be charged for that lesson.
 This will be an infrequent occurrence, and I will generally be able to give you advance notice.
-I will try to offer alternate lesson times, as circumstances permit.
+I will try to offer alternate lesson times as circumstances permit.

-3. PRACTICE POLICY: Each student is expected to practice regularly (i.e. 5 out of 7 days each week), for a length of time appropriate to the student’s age and level of music.
+3. PRACTICE POLICY: Each student is expected to practice regularly for a length of time appropriate to the student’s age and level of music.
 Regular practice is essential not only for the student’s overall progress, but also for our (both student and teacher) being able to make the most out of each lesson.
-If you have questions about the length of practice time needed, or about practice routines, habits, etc., please ask.
+If you have questions about the length of practice time needed, practice routines, habits, etc., please ask.
 I will be happy to clarify and discuss my expectations, specifically for your child.
+In general, I recommend practicing each day for a block of time equal to the weekly lesson length (i.e. - 45 min. of practice each day to prepare for a 45-min. lesson).

 Setting up a daily practice routine works best, whether it is before school, after school, or immediately after dinner.
 Each family will need to discover the routine that works best for their situation and then stick to it.
 Do not try to fit practicing in around other activities; give it its own non-negotiable time slot and schedule the other activities around that.